Is Fake News Real?

 The 2016 election cycle aftermath included an idea that “fake news” had been circulating on social media and had swung the election.

-“Fake news”, news meant to influence rather than provide pure information, it is real and as old as the printing press.
-However, only some of what is getting labeled as “fake news” is actually “fake”.
-A lot of what gets labeled “fake news” is simply “opinion, hypothesis, and carefully selected truths”, and dangerously, some is real information that simply doesn’t fit the narrative of the accuser… and this is where things get complex.
+“Fake news” is news meant to influence rather than provide pure information.
+It is real and as old as the printing press.
+However, only some of what is getting labeled as “fake news” is actually “fake.”
+Much of what is labeled as “fake news” is simply “opinion, hypothesis, and carefully selected truths.”
+Sometimes, more dangerously, information that doesn’t fit into the narrative of the accuser is labeled as “fake.”
+This is where things get complex and slopes get slippery.

-TIP: Early fake news includes the myth of Spanish Inquisition.
-There Protestants were trying to slander Catholics.
-Same story, different century.
-We are in serious trouble as a nation when we don’t understand: INFORMATION AND ITS COUNTERFEITS: PROPAGANDA, MISINFORMATION AND DISINFORMATION.
+TIP: Early fake news included the myth of Spanish Inquisition in which Protestants tried to slander Catholics.
+This is not the first time people have been bombarded with counterfeit information.
+We are in serious trouble as a nation when we don’t understand INFORMATION, AND ITS COUNTERFEITS: PROPAGANDA, MISINFORMATION AND DISINFORMATION.

 How to Tell the Difference Between Real Information, Counterfeit Information, Opinion, Theory, Hypothesis, and Talking Points